 Travelling by snowmobile around Lake Inari, the third largest lake in Finland, this full-day excursion is a great way to discover the region around Kakslauttanen while learning about traditional Sami culture.
 After an introduction to operating a snowmobile, you climb aboard your winter craft and ride across the frozen lake for 45mins to reach the fishing point, where you’ll have the chance to try your hand at ice fishing.
 Lunch consists of hot soup and fresh bread, plus any fish that were caught in the morning, before travelling back by snowmobile and visiting the Siida Sami culture museum.

-Georgie says: This was my favourite excursion as it felt like something that people rarely have the chance to do!
+Joanne says: This was my favourite excursion as it felt like something that people rarely have the chance to do!

 Duration: 9 hours